superChoi7/StackOverflowNER/code/Readme.md

-# Running BERT NER Model:
+# Running BERT_NER Model:

 ## Prerequisitie:
-1. Install the modified version of [huggingface transformers](https://github.com/lanwuwei/BERTOverflow).
+1. Install the modified version of [huggingface transformers](https://github.com/jeniyat/Huggingface_SoftNER).
 This respository contains all the necessary modification we made in the to adapt the `BertTokenClassifier` with embedding level attention.
 2. Download the [utils_fine_tune.zip](https://mega.nz/file/bRp3lTBY#lHamCVxeVr6wfsdjFpgqimvWZ5vJoeRyoaU40-7pl5c) and unzip inside `BERT_NER`.
 3. Download the [data_ctc.zip](https://mega.nz/file/DVYUkATS#DqDKlYPT2zfXSaAy5oTvolNrBLJzS5bRV5m_m3qUreU) and unzip.
 Update the `parameters_ctc['RESOURCES_base_directory']` path with the abosolute path of the unzipped folder.
 The `parameters_ctc['RESOURCES_base_directory']` is defined inside the `utils_ctc/config_ctc.py` file.
+4. Update `RESOURCES` in the `utils_ctc/prediction_ctc.py`.

 ## Extract the prediction on a new input file: